 study the origins, behavior, diseases, genetics, and life processes of animals and wildlife.
 May specialize in wildlife research and management.
 May collect and analyze biological data to determine the environmental effects of present and potential use of land and water habitats.

-In this career summary, you will find out what the job of A Zoologist is about and what it is like.
+In this career summary, you will find out what the job of a Zoologist and Wildlife Biologist is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.

 Zoologists and Wildlife Biologists study the origins, behavior, diseases, genetics, and life processes of animals and wildlife.
 May specialize in wildlife research and management.
 May collect and analyze biological data to determine the environmental effects of present and potential use of land and water habitats.

 Zoologists and Wildlife Biologists with little to no experience tend to make between $40290 and $50460 while the more experienced ones can earn over $79070 per year.

 One of the easiest ways to increase your salary as a Zoologist and Wildlife Biologist is to move to a higher paying state like DC.
 Right now, the highest paying states for Zoologists and Wildlife Biologists are DC, MA, MD, CT and AK.

 However a higher pay at DC doesn’t guarantee that you will make more because the living expenses at DC might be twice as high than where you are currently at now.

 Three other factors that can increase your salary as a Zoologist and Wildlife Biologist is the degree you hold, the industry you work in and lastly the company you work for.

 research the distribution, circulation, and physical properties of underground and surface waters; and study the form and intensity of precipitation, its rate of infiltration into the soil, movement through the earth, and its return to the ocean and atmosphere.